isadorapda/isadorapda/README.md

 ## I am on my journey to becoming a Font-end developer! 👩🏽‍💻

+- ⚡️ Self-starter front-end developer
 - 🔭 I’m currently looking for an opportunity to work as a junior front-end developer.
 - 👩🏽‍💻 My experiences are based on personal projects that you can find in my repositories.
 Feel free to comment and suggest improvements!
-- 🌱 I’m currently learning React Testing Library and test runners such as Jest.
 - 🤓 Thirsty for knowledge.
 - 📧 How to reach me: isadorapda@gmail.com
 - 😄 Pronouns: She/her
-- 🤔 Fun fact: I've got BSc (Hons) and MSc (with distinction) in Human Nutrition.
+- 🤔 Fun fact: I've got BSc and MSc in Human Nutrition.
-- 🫧 Hobbies: Yoga, cooking, reading, hanging out with friends, and watching tv shows/ films.

 ### Connect with me: